DKreutz0/PowerShell-Snippets/README.md

-#PowerShell-Snippets
+## PowerShell-Snippets

-Just a Bunch of PowerShell snippets.
+Just a Bunch of PowerShell snippets and examples, scripted by an Powershell Enthusiast.

+You can use all code provided freely!

 ![This is an image](https://github.com/DKreutz0/PSSnippits/blob/main/powershell.png)